mfaani/Hugo-learnings/README.md

 - list pages: used to show a a list of posts
 - single pages: used to show a single post

-You can access files in your html template files.
+You can access _variables_ in your html template files.
 See [here](https://gohugo.io/variables/).
 Examples:

 `.Site.Title`
 a string representing the title of the site.